wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/8-define-application-lifecycle-management.md

 Most projects will have a full quality assurance plan and team.
 However, each member of the maker team needs to participate in some capacity to ensure quality solutions.
-From unit testing as you configure to assisting in release pipelines with Azure DevOps, there are plenty of points in a project that you can influence and guide to success.
+From unit testing, as you configure to assist in release pipelines with Azure DevOps, there are plenty of points in a project that you can influence and guide to success.

 ## Application Lifecycle Management (ALM)